dev-alex-ops/todo-list-react/README.md

 Create a fully interactive and error-proof ToDo app.
 Simple as that—no crazy features, just the ability to add, complete, and delete tasks.
 (Done!)

 ### Second Sprint:
-Focus on making the app aesthetically pleasing and responsive (WIP 16-09-24).
+Focus on making the app aesthetically pleasing and responsive (Done! -- Responsive is working on horizontal mode smartphones)

+### Third Sprint:
+Adding a calendar and displaying tasks depending on the selected date (WIP 16-Sep-24)

 ---